pomerium/pomerium/docs/docs/topics/mutual-auth.md

     C -.-> B
 ```

-In this way, we've applied a zero-trust security model to the application layer of our infrastructure's network model'.
+In this way, we've applied a zero-trust security model to the application layer of our infrastructure's network model.

 ## mTLS: Protocol-based Mutual Authentication